seonghokLao/covid-identifier-for-ct-scans/README.md

 Our Dataset commes in 2 folders/labels–**COVID** and **NON-COVID**.
 We first split our dataset as mentioned in preprocessing, which randomly assigns images to **train**, **validation**, and **test** subfolders regardless of their label.
 Then, we build our model using DenseNet121 with pretrained weights obtained from ImageNet.
 Our model is backed by TensorFlow and Keras, and DenseNet121 is directly imported from `keras.applications`.
 As shown in the graph under Neural Network Details, our model has 7,219,414 trainable parameters.
 The following are some specifics of our model.
 `optimizer = Adam(learning_rate=0.001, beta_1=0.9, beta_2=0.999, epsilon=0.1, decay=0.0)`
 `model.compile(loss='categorical_crossentropy', optimizer=optimizer, metrics=['accuracy'])`

-Fitting the model, we found that as epoch increases, accuracy increases while loss decreases.
-Apply our model on a few test images, we found all predictions matches their corresponding labels.
+As shown, our loss is calculated using categorical_crossentropy.
-Datasplit ... optimizer (Adam) ... learning rate ...  batch size ... epochs ...
+We ran our training for 10 epochs for 50 steps per epoch.
+We then saved the model with the least validation loss throughout training.

 #### Results:
 ![model loss](./assets/densenet_model_accuracy.png)![image info](./assets/densenet_model_loss.png)
 The number of epohs is positively correlated with accuracy and negatively correlated with loss as expected.
 Validation accuracy and loss seem to fluctuate a lot more than training accuracy and loss.
-Meanwhile, the increase in epochs results in smaller loss.
-With epochs between 8 and 10, the traning accuracy is between 0.95 to 1, with a fair loss.
-Our validation loss reaches its low at epoch 9, which is where we saved our model.
-Our model ends up having about 95% validation accuracy.
+Our model reaches its highest accuracy of 0.9704 after the last epoch which is also when the validation loss reaches its low at 0.1016.

 Here are sample predictions by passing in images extracted from our test dataset into our model.
 ![model predictions](./assets/densenet_predictions.png)